coreyx/svelte-mcp-power/README.md

 # Svelte MCP Power

-Official Svelte Model Context Protocol server power for Kiro, providing up-to-date documentation, code analysis, and playground integration for building better Svelte applications with AI assistance.
+Svelte MCP server power for Kiro, providing up-to-date documentation, code analysis, and playground integration for building better Svelte applications with AI assistance.

 ## What is this?